marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 Thus the Spirit carries with itself the aroma of all its past lives.
 A younger soul which has had only a few existences from which to draw experiences and soul growth, is cruel and selfish for it has not performed service to others.
 But one who has gone through many lives, who has learned by sorrow and suffering to feel and to do for others, responds instantly to the cry of pain, because the soul in him or her is the quintessence of service and therefore always ready to aid others regardless of personal comforts and enjoyment.

-RELATION BETWEEN SOUL AND MIND.
+### <h3 id="question-160">Question No. 160: RELATION BETWEEN SOUL AND MIND.</h3>
-Question No. 160.

 We have had some discussion in our classes regarding the soul.
 Some confusion of opinion exists.
 What is the relation between the soul and the mind?
 Are the forces of both permanently united to the spirit?
 Which body will be used in the later stages of development, the mental or the soul body?

-[516]

 Answer: We will turn for our answer to page 366 of the Cosmo.
 There we find a chart which embodies the whole scheme of involution and evolution.
 It is not a very complicated chart, either, and the student who wishes to master the mystery of existence would do well to memorize thoroughly this diagram.